OfficeDev/office-scripts-docs/docs/resources/scenarios/schedule-interviews-in-teams.md

 }
 ```

+1. Name the second script **Record Sent Invites** for the flow.

+### Create the Power Automate flow

-## Sample flow: Run the interview scheduling scripts and send the Teams meetings
+This flow run the interview scheduling scripts, send the Teams meetings, and record the activity back in the workbook.

 1. Create a new **Instant cloud flow**.
 1. Choose **Manually trigger a flow** and select **Create**.